Cesare Prandelli: Personal life

 Prandelli is a widower.
 He was married to Manuela Caffi.
 They met in his hometown of Orzinuovi when he was 18 and she was 15.
 They married in 1982, with footballers Antonio Cabrini and Domenico Pezzolla witnessing the event, and they had two children named Carolina and Nicolò.
 In 2001, Manuela was diagnosed with breast cancer; her worsening health conditions led Prandelli to resign from his coaching post at Roma only days after his signing.
 After a short recovery, her conditions worsened and she died on 26 November 2007 in Florence.
 On 29 November, Fiorentina travelled to Athens to play Greek side AEK Athens, with Prandelli's assistant Gabriele Pin deputizing for him.
 The Fiorentina team attended Prandelli's wife's funeral along with her personal friends.
 The team was shaken by the turn of events.

 Prandelli's son Nicolò has also embarked on an off-pitch football career, having been chosen as a fitness coach by Parma in 2009, and then by the Italy national team during the buildup to the Euro 2012 finals.

 Prandelli is a devout Catholic.
-As of 2010, he has been in a relationship with Novella Benini.
+As of 2010, he has been in a relationship with his partner Novella Benini.
 Prandelli has spoken out against homophobia and racism in football; in 2012, he wrote a preface to a book on homosexuality in sport by Alessandro Cecchi Paone and Flavio Pagano which stated, "Homophobia is racism and it is indispensable that we make further steps to look after all aspects of individuals living their own lives, including sporting figures, ...
 In the world of football and of sport in general there is still a taboo around homosexuality.
 Everyone ought to live freely with themselves, their desires and their sentiments.
 We must all work for a sporting culture that respects the individual in every manifestation of his truth and freedom.
 Hopefully soon some players will come out."